pesto-students/p8-manish-PranavSrisrimal/Week-1/Ex1_1/markdown.md

 * The **location of the resource** is specified by the user using a **URI** (Uniform Resource Identifier).

 ---
 ## b.
 High Level Components of a browser - <br>

 ![browser_components](browser_components.jpg)

-## The browser's main components are:
+### The browser's main components are:

 1. **User Interface** : This includes the address bar, back/forward button, bookmarking menu, etc. Every part of the browser display except the window where you see the requested page.

-2. **Browser Engine** : This marshals actions between the UI and the rendering engine.
+2. **Browser Engine** : This transfers actions between the UI and the rendering engine.

 3. **Rendering Engine** : It is responsible for displaying requested content.
 For example, if the requested content is HTML, the rendering engine parses HTML and CSS, and displays the parsed content on the screen.